mindee/mindee-api-java/docs/java-getting-started.md

 ### Maven
-The easiest way to use the Mindee client library for your project is by adding the maven dependency in your projects POM:
+The easiest way to use the Mindee client library for your project is by adding the maven dependency in your project's POM:

 ```shell
 <dependencies>